 Attractive, vibrant and dynamic.
 This is Berlin, a city where people are constantly moving from or to.
-Moving to Berlin can be stressful especially when it comes to finding a place to live in!
+However, moving to Berlin can be stressful especially when it comes to finding a place to live!

 To find an affordable accommodation in Berlin, the first thing you do when looking for a flat is to filter them by price, you have a maximum budget and don’t want to outgrow it.
 A good tip is to be ready to negotiate, sometimes in order to have the flat, you must be ready to pay a little bit more than what was written in the ad.
 So go for apartments below your maximum so you still have one card on your sleeve when it comes to negotiations.
 Since the competition is tough, offering a little bit more can change the game.
 Please be careful when doing that because some people do not rent their flat for the money but to share a home with other people and to them, you must sell your personality.